exekube/exekube/README.md

 # Exekube

 *Exekube* is a declarative "Infrastructure as Code" framework for administering Kubernetes clusters and deploying containerized software onto them.
-Exekube offers you full control over your infrastructure and container orchestration while also having a great default state with a *one-click experience*.
+Exekube offers you full control over your infrastructure and container orchestration while also having a great default state with a *one-click-to-deploy* experience.

 Here is a quick example of how you'd deploy CI tools using Exekube: